sukanya-2006/Vigil-recovery-agent/README.md

 Built for Razorpay's AI Buildathon — Track 03: AI Revenue Recovery.

-Winback is an agent that looks at a batch of failed payments, decides which ones are worth chasing and how, actually attempts the recovery, and keeps a complete, readable log of every decision it made and why — including the ones it chose not to act on.
+RazorGuard is an agent that looks at a batch of failed payments, decides which ones are worth chasing and how, actually attempts the recovery, and keeps a complete, readable log of every decision it made and why — including the ones it chose not to act on.